 Lawyers at ACE provide direct legal services in a wide variety of areas of law affecting seniors including:

-- Advance care planning;
+- Health care consent and advance care planning;

 - Consumer protection;